Nevermore-FMS/poesitory/cli/poesitory/README.md

 If you would like Poesitory CLI to be accessible from anywhere, you should put it in a directory and add that directory to your PATH
 - On Linux, this is most likely `/usr/local/bin`
 - On Windows, you should create a directory like `C:\Program Files\poesitory\bin`.
-Then, In PowerShell or your preferred CLI, add the poesitory.exe executable to your PATH by navigating executing the command `set PATH=%PATH%;C:\Program Files\poesitory\bin`.
+Then, In PowerShell or your preferred CLI, add the poesitory.exe executable to your PATH by executing the command `set PATH=%PATH%;C:\Program Files\poesitory\bin`.
 You may need to run this as administrator.

 ### Build and install with Go